 We don't match all domains

 Some DOIs have been registered to domains such as

 youtube.com.
 We have no way of matching YouTube videos back to DOIs.
-So, for the small number of domains that we can never match and produce a high volume of unusable input, we maintain the
+So, we exclude this small number of domains that we can never match.

 We don't know all of the Landing Page URLs, and it's not possible to discover them all